-A suitable cross reference to Notes 4-6 and Note 8 on Rule 10 is regarded as being sufficient appropriately to reflect those Notes but cross references to other provisions of the Code are not permitted.
+A suitable cross reference to Notes 4-6 and Note 8 on Rule 10.1 is regarded as being sufficient appropriately to reflect those Notes but cross references to other provisions of the Code are not permitted.

-2. Rule 31.6(d)
+2. Rule 31.7(b)

-Rule 24.7 does not apply to the requirement, imposed by Rule 31.6(d), that an announcement as to whether the offer is unconditional as to acceptances or has lapsed should be made by 5.00 pm on the final closing date.
+Rule 24.7 does not apply to the requirement, imposed by Rule 31.7(b), that an announcement as to whether the offer is unconditional or has lapsed should be made by 5.00 pm on the unconditional date.
 Accordingly this requirement should not be reflected in the terms of the offer.